-On May 28, 2021, SMC Global availed of P5,000 million from its term loan facility agreement with a local bank executed in May 2020.
+On May 28, 2021, San Miguel Global Power availed of P5,000 million from its term loan facility agreement with a local bank executed in May 2020.
 The proceeds of the loan were used for general corporate purposes.
-The loan is subject to fixed interest rate and will mature in October 2023.
+The loan is subject to fixed interest rate and will mature on May 28, 2025.